phetsims/phet-info/doc/new-dev-onboarding.md

 in, developers are encouraged to use unit testing as feels necessary for your development workflow.
 Most unit tests exist in common-code repos and these tests are run as part of pre-commit hooks and continuous testing.

-To run QUnit tests navigate to the repo in question in PhETmarks and click on Unit Tests (Unbuilt).
+To run QUnit tests, navigate to the repo in question in phetmarks and click on Unit Tests (Unbuilt).
 Running the tests in the browser provides better error reporting, and debugging tools.

 ### Typescript